Rotavirus Information Center

 In some cases, not allowing or strictly limiting nursing can be beneficial but must only be done in conjunction with your veterinarian or at a veterinary hospital because young foals are so dependent on nursing for their hydration and energy needs.

 Rotavirus is spread via a fecal-oral route.
 It is estimated that a teaspoon of rotaviral diarrhea can contain up to half a trillion infective virus particles.
-It is also estimated that as few as 100 – 1000 particles can cause disease in a susceptible neonate.
+It is also estimated that as few as 100-1,000 particles can cause disease in a susceptible neonate.

 Strict hygiene and biosecurity are essential to prevent the spread of rotavirus among foals.
-No ‘one size fits all’ biosecurity protocol exists and as such designing one for your farm is a team effort between you and your veterinary team.
+No "one size fits all" biosecurity protocol exists and, as such, designing one for your farm is a team effort between you and your veterinary team.

 Bleach is not an appropriate product to use in a farm/barn situation.
-Its activity is too easily destroyed by organic material to be in any way shape or form effective.
-Peroxygen compound or phenolic compound disinfectants are recommended with adequate contact time as rotavirus is difficult to inactivate.
+Its activity is too easily destroyed by organic material to be in any way, shape or form effective.
+Peroxygen compound or phenolic compound disinfectants are recommended with adequate contact time, as rotavirus is difficult to inactivate.
 A list of such compounds may be found on this document, but it is important to read the instructions.
 Examples of such disinfectants include Rescue®, Oxy-Sept 333®, Virkon-S®, One Stroke Environs®, Pheno-Tek II and TekTrol.

 Please note the University of Kentucky does not endorse or promote any commercial products.
 These names are for informational purposes only.

-When thinking about disinfection please remember:
+When thinking about disinfection, remember:

-• to clean surfaces of grease and organic debris
+- to clean surfaces of grease and organic debris

-• replace foot dip container disinfection solution frequently to prevent inactivation by organic debris
+- to replace foot dip container disinfection solution frequently to prevent inactivation by organic debris

-• to mix the correct dilution of disinfectant solution carefully – stronger is not always better!
+- to mix the correct dilution of disinfectant solution carefully – stronger is not always better!

-• to allow sufficient contact time for disinfection.
+- to allow sufficient contact time for disinfection.

 The Gluck Equine Research Center was pivotal in the development of the monovalent Rotavirus Group A [G3 strain] vaccine in the late 1980s and early 1990s.
 This vaccine is now offered by Zoetis® for administration to pregnant mares on three occasions during each and every pregnancy.
 One dose of vaccine should be administered to pregnant mares during their 8th, 9th and 10th month of gestation.
 This vaccine has been immensely helpful in preventing neonatal Rotavirus Group A diarrhea in foals.
 However, we do see Rotavirus Group A (G3 and G14 strains) as a cause of diarrhea in older foals, aged 75-150 days of age.
 At this age the disease is typically mild and self-limiting with timely veterinary intervention.
 Foals typically recover completely from rotavirus infections with timely veterinary care and supervision.
 This vaccine does not appear to confer any protections against Equine Rotavirus B.